afnansyed/TV-show-navigator/Sprint4.md

            - Added prompt that navigates user to the sign up page if they don't have an account yet.
            - Made the box hover when mouse moves on top of it.
         - Background image
+- Connect the frontend with backend endpoints:
+    - added several services to handle communication with the backend:
+        - athenticationService:
+            - Responsible for handling user sign-up and sign-in and its respective API calls.
+        - profileService:
+            - Responsible for queries and keeping track of users' data, such as watchlist, comments, and ratings.
+        - showService:
+            - Handles all API calls related to querying shows.
+    - Remove mock-up backends since we have access to the required APIs this sprint.

 ### Backend: